Teapane/algorithms/README.md

     *  Creating a Linked List class that utilizes the Node class.

-  This test suite originates from an exercise we did in class here at gSchool by Jumpstart Labs.
+  This test suite originates from an exercise we did in class here at gSchool by Jumpstart Lab.

 **Prime Factors**
   The Prime Factors of a positive integer are the prime number that divide the integer exactly.